 Loss of Earnings

 Lost earnings are damages in a settlement that were suffered from any lost income after termination, including.
 This includes past and future income.
 Lost future income is not only the income lost from being unemployed until you become rehired, it also includes any unrealized earnings growth from anticipated raises and expected promotions.
+Find out what factors are involved in a loss of earnings calculation.

-Assume you have been unemployed for six months before being rehired by a new employer at your previous annual $60,000 salary.
+Example: Assume you have been unemployed for six months before being rehired by a new employer at your previous annual $60,000 salary.
 If you can show that you were originally scheduled for a $10,000 raise from your previous employer three months after losing your job, you may be entitled to a remedy of $30,000 for the six months of lost base salary plus $2,500 for the three months of lost salary from the anticipated raise, for a total of $32,500.

 Loss of Benefits